The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Improvising Barriers According to Specified Mortality Rates

-Despite good estimates of the rate of {\em G. austeni} decline, choosing other parameters in {\sc Williams}, {\sc Dransfield} and {\sc Brightwell} \cite{Williams1}'s seminal equation is something of a heuristic exercise.
-If one takes cognizance of {\sc Rogers} and {\sc Randolph} \cite{RogersAndRandolph1}'s findings on predation, the pupal water loss model of {\sc Childs} \cite{Childs2} etc., a 2 \% day$^{-1}$ pupal mortality rate would certainly not be unreasonable for the species in question.
-Natural mortality for the nulliparous cohort is known to be high and, although it does not fall victim to targets in the same proportions as adults, some still do ({\sc Hargrove} \cite{Hargrove9}).
-With this fact in mind the nulliparous stage flies were assigned a natural mortality of 2.2 \% day$^{-1}$ and assumed to have a target--related mortality one half that of adults.
-At 22.1$^o$C the relevant formulae\footnotemark[1] for the first and subsequent interlarval periods predict 17.5 days and 10.5 days respectively.
-The formula \ref{2} gives a puparial duration of 34.6 days for females.
-A miscarriage rate of 5 \%, and therefore a fecundity of 0.475 was used (in keeping with {\sc Williams}, {\sc Dransfield} and {\sc Brightwell} \cite{Williams1}).
+$R$ is the growth rate, $\beta$ is the fecundity, the $\delta_i$ are mortalities, the $\tau_i$ are durations and the subscripts 0, 1, and 2 pertain to the puparial, pre-ovulatory and interlarval stages respectively.
+Despite good estimates of the rate of {\em G. austeni} decline, choosing other parameters in the equation is something of a heuristic exercise.
+If one takes cognizance of {\sc Rogers} and {\sc Randolph} \cite{RogersAndRandolph1}'s findings on predation, the pupal water loss model of {\sc Childs} \cite{Childs2} etc., a 2 \% $\mathrm{day}^{-1}$ natural mortality rate among pupae would not be unreasonable for the species in question.
+Natural mortality for the pre-ovulatory cohort is known to be high.
+It includes massive teneral mortality and although it does not fall victim to targets in the same proportions as the adults, some still do ({\sc Hargrove} \cite{Hargrove9}).
+With this fact in mind the pre-ovulatory stage flies were assigned a natural mortality of 2.2 \% $\mathrm{day}^{-1}$ and assumed to have a target-related mortality one half that of adults.
+At 22.1$^\circ$C the relevant formulae\footnotemark[1] for the first and subsequent interlarval periods predict 17.5 days and 10.5 days respectively.
+The formula Equation \ref{2} gives a puparial duration of 34.6 days for females.
+A miscarriage rate of 5\%, and therefore a fecundity of 0.475 was used (in keeping with {\sc Williams et al.} \cite{Williams1}).
+Solving Equation \ref{6}, using Newton's method and assuming a pre-existing equilibrium involving the aforementioned parameters, suggested a natural mortality of 1.77 \% $\mathrm{day}^{-1}$ among the adults.